How much money you need

 You may need to prepare financial evidence that holds enough money to cover your tuition fees and the required level of living costs.

-1. Find out your required fees for the next year of study.
+1. Continuing students need to know the required tuition fees for the next academic year of study.

-2. Add this amount to the total needed for your required living costs (see table below).
+2. Add the tuition fee charge amount to the total needed for your required living costs (see table below).

 1. Find out your required fees for the next year of study